edheltzel/flightdeck-esbuild/src/collections/pages/styleguide.md

 title: Style Guide 💅 🎨
 tagline: Semantic HTML with very minimal use of classes
 ---

-- [X] update to use grid correctly
-- [ ] update layouts to use sematic markup for containers
-- [ ] combine autopilot and declarative scaffold
-- [ ] create layout with new grid system
-- [ ] improve nunjucks layouts and partials
-- [ ] update naming convention to be consistent
-- [ ] document the new grid system
-- [ ] update the style guide to use the new grid system
-- [ ] review lightncingcss for more performance options
 <!-- Preview -->
 <section id="preview">